Elaine Lustig Cohen: Freelance graphic designer

-After her husband's death in 1955 Lustig Cohen, widowed at 28, continued running his design studio.
-Only a week after his funeral she was approached by architect Philip Johnson to complete a commission given to Lustig to create the signage for the Seagram Building, which became Lustig Cohen's first independently designed project.
+After her husband's death in 1955 Lustig Cohen, widowed at 28, continued running his design studio.She was one of the only few female freelance graphic designers in the U.S. at the time.

+A week after her husband's funeral, she was approached by architect Philip Johnson to complete a commission given to him to create the signage for the Seagram Building, which became Lustig Cohen's first independently designed project.
 Johnson was so fond of her work on the signage that he later hired her to create catalogs and advertisements for the building's rental spaces.
 Around the same time, Arthur Cohen, founder of Meridian Books and a friend of the Lustigs, insisted Elaine create cover art for the publisher's new line of paperbacks.

 In the 1960s, the Jewish Museum recruited Lustig Cohen to create graphics that would reflect the goal of director Alan Soloman to build the museum as a center of contemporary art.
-Lustig Cohen created about 20 bespoke catalogues for the museum's exhibitions.
-One notable catalogue was Primary Structures, an exhibition that introduced abstraction to a wide audience.
+Lustig Cohen created about 20 bespoke catalogs for the museum's exhibitions.
+One notable catalog was Primary Structures, an exhibition that introduced abstraction to a wide audience.

 When designing book covers and museum catalogs, one of her primary goals was to make sure the image on the cover reflected the voice of the work inside.
 Her modern approach was an alternative to the literal depiction of a book's narrative that was more common during this time.
 The Jewish Museum's 2018 exhibition of Lustig Cohen's work describes:"Drawing on her knowledge of modern typography and avant-garde design principles, such as asymmetrical composition, dramatic scale, and image montage, Lustig Cohen forged a distinctive graphic voice.
 For book jackets, she described her process as one of distillation in which she would identify the central ideas of the text and render them abstractly with bold lettering, expressive forms, and playfully collaged photographic elements."Other prominent clients of Cohen's during her time as a graphic designer were General Motors, the Museum of Primitive Art, and Rio de Janeiro's Museum of Modern Art.
 She designed catalogs, signage, and other printed materials.
 She often collaborated with architects to ensure that her designs reflected and enhanced the architecture.

 While working as a freelance graphic designer, Lustig Cohen commented that being a female freelance graphic designer was uncommon.
 In an interview with BOMB magazine, Lustig Cohen said: "There were no female freelancers.
 There were many good female designers, but they either worked in fashion, publishing, or advertising.
 But these were salaried positions.
 I started in the ’50s, but it wasn’t until the ’60s that this became more commonplace."
 When asked if she felt any prejudice for being a female designer she said, "There were certainly many male designers that didn’t take me seriously.
 I wasn’t part of their conversation, even though I was included in many AIGA publications."

 Lustig Cohen continued her career as a graphic designer until 1969.